emu-rs/rustual-boy/CONTRIBUTING.md

 **Documentation**: Both inside and out, this project currently lacks any and all documentation, really.

-**Webdev**: We've got a [basic landing page](http://rustualboy.com/), but it would be fab incorporate other bits as well (such as a blog for bugfix logs, status updates, releases, etc).
+**Webdev**: We've got a [basic landing page/blog](http://rustualboy.com/), but there's probably a lot more we could do there.
 See [this repo](https://github.com/yupferris/rustual-boy-www) for the current state of affairs.

 **Branding/logo**: We have a logo, but it's pretty basic!
 Would be cool to take this even further.